SAP-samples/teched2022-XP262/exercises/ex2/README.md

 ```
 > The format of the events follows the [CloudEvents specification](https://github.com/cloudevents/spec)

-You should see the header (everything except the *data* properties) and payload (the *data* property) of the message.
+You should see the header (everything except the *data* property) and payload (the *data* property) of the message.
 It's not necessarily containing your business partner, since the consumption of messages is following the [FIFO](https://en.wikipedia.org/wiki/FIFO_(computing_and_electronics)) (first in first out) principle.
-You have just consumed the first business partner that has been created.
+You have just consumed the first business partner for which an event was created.
 As you can see, the payload only contains the ID of the object that has been affected.
 This type of events are called **Notification Events**.
 The format of the events is defined as

 > *"Notification events are typically as small as possible and contain only the absolutely required information.
 The idea behind this type of event is that consumers are informed of a change and can then decide whether they care about this change or not.
 If the change isn’t relevant for the consumer, the consumer ignores the event completely.
 If the change is relevant for the consumer, the consumer will follow up by requesting additional data and executing on this data.
 Notification events have a number of advantages and have certain disadvantages as well:*
 >